Baseledger/baseledger-plateau/baseledger/ops/deployment_and_chain_upgrade.md

 # Upgrade process

+There has to be upgrade handler set, even if it's without any module migrations - check app.go and look for `SetUpgradeHandler` with noop func handler, uncomment it and replace <UPGRADE_NAME> with proper name.

 The admin places the new upgrade binary in the $DAEMON_HOME/upgrades/<name>/bin fodler.
 There is a process of voting for a upgrade proposal happening on chain (shown in the example bellow).